AmericanAirlines/AA-Mock-Engine/README.md

 ## Contributing
-If you find a bug or see something you'd like to enhance, just open a PR or issue against this repo and we'll get to it as soon as we can!

-Remaining Development Tasks:
-- [ ] Create new endpoint to return MongoDB URI for connecting Mongo client remotely
+Find a bug?
+Have a feature you'd like to request?
+See our [Contributing Guidelines](.github/CONTRIBUTING.md) to get started.